They serve pig slop and call it food. They grossly underpay their workforce. By any standard they are a poor member of the international community.

 In early 2013 what used to be simply The Hunger Site morphed into something called The Greater Good.
 Greater Good seems to be a rotating thing: one day hunger, the next hurricane victims, then breast cancer.
 The Hunger Site is still there though, with other various causes, like literacy.
 For tree huggers like me, there's also the Rainforest Site.

-Ending hunger isn't just a seasonal thing to me.
-It isn't like the phony platitudes that come along during the holiday season.
+Ending hunger should not be a seasonal thing.
 I've felt that way ever since I heard about the burning of "surplus" food commodities, like wheat.
-Keep prices up on the world market, as Allen Ginsberg noted.
+Keep prices up on the world market, as Allen Ginsberg wrote.